 Green Bean Casserole

-Made with creamy cheddar cheese, crispy fried onions, cozy cream of mushroom soup and more, this classic Green Bean Casserole hits all the right notes.
+Made with creamy cheddar cheese, crispy fried onions, cozy cream of mushroom soup, and more, this classic Campbell’s Green Bean Casserole hits all the right notes.
 It’s a quick and easy side dish that nobody can get enough of!

-This warm and comforting green bean bake is one of those holiday dishes I’m super tempted to whip up on a regular basis.
-But if I ate it too often, it wouldn’t feel quite as special on days like Thanksgiving and Christmas.
-So even though it’s a constant craving in the back of my head, I like to reserve it for the holiday season… for the most part!
+This warm and comforting green bean casserole is one of those holiday dishes I’m super tempted to whip up on a regular basis.
+But, if I ate it too often, it wouldn’t feel quite as special on days like Thanksgiving and Christmas.
+So, even though it’s a constant craving in the back of my head, I like to reserve it for the holiday season… for the most part!

 Not only is this creamy-crunchy casserole a dream come true for your taste buds, but it’s also incredibly quick and easy.
 With only 10 minutes of active prep time, the oven does the vast majority of the work.
 You can even prepare it a day or two in advance at your convenience.